Strawberry Frappuccino

 Blender with ice cream, milk, and strawberries

-Strawberries And Cream Frap Recipe
+Strawberry Frap Recipe

 Tip: For an Instagram-worthy presentation, drizzle some strawberry syrup inside the glass before pouring in the Frappuccino.
 It adds a lovely visual effect and a bit more strawberry zing!

-1. PREP: Gather all your ingredients.
+1. Prep: Gather all your ingredients.
 Make sure your strawberries are frozen for that perfect frappe consistency.

-2. BLEND: In a blender, combine the ice, frozen strawberries, milk, vanilla ice cream, and vanilla extract.
+2. Blend: In a blender, combine the ice, frozen strawberries, milk, vanilla ice cream, and vanilla extract.
 Blend on high until the mixture is smooth and creamy.
 The goal is a thick, frosty texture without any large ice chunks.

-3. TASTE: In a blender, combine the ice, frozen strawberries, milk, vanilla ice cream, sugar, and vanilla extract.
+3. Taste: In a blender, combine the ice, frozen strawberries, milk, vanilla ice cream, sugar, and vanilla extract.
 Blend on high until the mixture is smooth and creamy.
 The goal is a thick, frosty texture without any large ice chunks.

-4. ENJOY: Pour the blended mixture into a tall glass.
+4. Enjoy: Pour the blended mixture into a tall glass.
 Aim for a smooth, pourable consistency that’s still thick enough to support a straw.
 Top your Frappuccino with a generous swirl of whipped cream.
 For an extra pop of color and flavor, add a few fresh strawberry slices on top or on the rim of the glass.

 Starbucks Strawberry Frappuccino copycat in glass

-Recipe Notes:
+Recipe FAQs

 Can I use fresh strawberries instead of frozen?

-How can I make my Frappuccino less sweet?
+How can I make this dairy-free?

-Still hungry?
-Follow One Sweet Appetite on FacebookInstagram and Pinterest for more great recipe ideas!
+Follow One Sweet Appetite on Pinterest, Instagram, and Facebook!

-4.88 from 8 votes
+4.89 from 9 votes

 Starbucks Strawberry Frappuccino Recipe